NautilusTrader

 result = imply_vol_and_greeks(s=100.0, r=0.05, b=0.0, is_call=True, k=100.0, t=0.25, price=5.0)

-# Refine volatility from a starting vol estimate (faster convergence)
+# Refine volatility from a starting estimate with one Halley iteration

 The BlackScholesGreeksResult returned by these functions contains: price, vol, delta, gamma, vega, theta, and itm_prob.